Employer Nomination Scheme (Class EN) (Subclass 186) Direct Entry Stream or Subclass 186 Visa

 If your nomination is approved by the Department of Immigration and the nominee is in Australia, when he or she lodged the visa application for the Employer Nomination (Subclass 186) visa, the Department will usually grant a Bridging Visa (click here to learn more about Bridging Visa).

 If your nominee is in Australia, he or she must hold a substantive visa or a Bridging Visa A or Bridging Visa B or Bridging Visa C and is not prevented by section 48 or other statutory bar to lodge a valid application for a Employer Nomination (Subclass 186) visa.

 Even if the nominee’s current substantive visa has a “No further application” or condition 8503, the Department of Immigration may waive this condition to allow him or her to lodge a valid visa application.

 During the COVID-19 Pandemic the Department will prioritise your visa application if your occupation is in the PMSOL (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor an overseas worker (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor an overseas worker (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa